 The future, like Gandalf, is never early or late.
 It arrives precisely when it means to.

-Our task as educational leaders is not to divine its arrival but to prepare for its ambiguity; to cultivate curiosity rather than certainty; and to encourage readiness rather than rigidity.
-Leadership today means creating the space for deeper questions, resisting the temptation to prepare for yesterday’s battles, and designing systems supple enough to bend without breaking.
+Our task is not to predict its exact arrival but to prepare for its ambiguity; to cultivate curiosity rather than certainty; to design systems supple enough to bend without breaking.

 “Prediction is very difficult, especially if it’s about the future.”